How to put weight on a horse

 • Open Access to Hay and Clean Water – Provide your horse with the basics of hay and clean water.
 A horse can put on weight eating hay and its normal ration of food.
 If the horse is not putting on weight, it may be time to add some fats to its diet.

 • Alfalfa – Alfalfa is loaded with calories, proteins, and high calcium levels.
 It is best if it is mixed with regular hay.
-If your horse is not active, its alfalfa intake needs to be monitored as it can cause weight gain too fast.
+If your horse is not active, its alfalfa intake needs to be monitored as it can your horse to gain weight too fast.

 • Horse Concentrates - Concentrates are feeds like sweet feed, grains, and pellets added to a horse's diet to make up for any nutrient deficiencies in the forages.
 Horses working, growing, or pregnant/lactating require more calories or protein than hay or pasture alone can provide.